+This usually occurs due to a server-side error.
 Server-side errors are included in the Magento log files under

 /var/log (see how to enable error logging).
-If you enabled error logging and still cannot see the error, you may find one the log files of your web server.
+If you enabled error logging and still can’t see the error, you may find one the log files of your web server.
 If you’re using a variant of PHP-FPM, make sure to also check the log files of your FastCGI backend.

 To identify the origin of the error, click on the line.
 You will see the error under the Response tab of the network request as shown below: